 The experience of being treated as inferior to my cousin was my designated role in our extended family.
 It was part of my mother and aunt’s issues with each other.

 Letting Go of What Is Not Ours

 The picture added new information to the experience.
-There was no inferior dress nor inferior girl, just a need to support an elaborate illusion that somehow addressed a suffering my mother and aunt experienced.
-From a felt sense, I played with the photo in Photoshop and removed everything that was not me.
-Somehow, I found a wise smile hiding in the moment.
+There was no inferior dress nor inferior girl, just a need to support an elaborate illusion that somehow addressed the suffering my mother and aunt experienced.
+I played with the photo in Photoshop and removed everything that was not me from a felt sense.
+Somehow, I found a knowing smile in that moment.
 It helps me remember that the illusions others create do not define me.